Medical Schools Council

-The Medical Schools Council is an organisation that represents 41 medical schools and one post graduate school in the United Kingdom.
+The Medical Schools Council is an organisation that represents all undergraduate medical schools and one post graduate school in the United Kingdom.
 The membership is made up of the heads, or deans of the medical schools.
 It was formerly known as the Council of Heads of Medical Schools.

 History

 The origins of the Medical Schools Council dates back to 1947, when the Conference of Deans of Provincial Medical Schools was formed.
 In 1989, this merged with the Conference of Deans of London Medical Schools, and in 2006 the organisation changed its name to the Medical Schools Council.

 Widening participation

 The Medical Schools Council is involved in aiding medical schools improve access for applicants with a broader range of backgrounds.
 In the late nineties, the Medical Schools Council (then CHMS) looked at admission data and concluded that men and people from ethnic minorities were suffering from discrimination when they applied to medical schools.
 It was noted that the gender variation may "reflect the fact that girls are doing better academically than boys in school."

 While men still currently outnumber women in the medical profession, the General Medical Council reported that the number of female doctors is continuously increasing.
 A 17% increase was also reported in the number of UK Graduate GPs who are Black and Minority Ethnic (BME).